lucyschrader/Blastochor/README.md

 Go to https://data.tepapa.govt.nz/docs/register.html and register for an API key.
 Add the API key to an environment variable called 'TE-PAPA-KEY'.

 ## Usage
-Edit your config file to set search and export parameters.
-If creating your own, use `config.yaml` at the root level.
+The `config.yaml` file at the root level sets search and export parameters – this file has useful defaults, so if you want to change it much, create a new one in the `projects` directory.
+More on this below.

-The main functional setting is `search`, `scroll` or `list`.
+The main functional setting in the config file is `mode`: `search`, `scroll` or `list`.
 You can either send a search query, which will page through and return all relevant records (limit 50K), scroll through all records (no limit) or provide the app with a list of IRNs (internal reference numbers, Te Papa's record identifiers), which will be individually queried and returned.

-If using a custom mapping, you can put this wherever - just make sure `config.yaml` is pointing to it.
-You can also use `blastochor/projects/default.yaml` to get some general object information.
+The default mapping file (`resources/mapfiles/defaultmap.yaml`) will provide some basic object information.
+You can create a new one for your project.

 When your config and mapping are ready, run the app with `python -m app`.

+When run, the application runs validation on your config and mapping files.
+If any errors are found the application will exit and you'll find a report textfile at root containing the validation log.
+If the config's `quiet` is set to `false`, it will also be printed to the CLI.

 ## Command line parameters
 Blastochor can be set up with projects using a pre-defined config and mapping file.
 Put the config file in `projects` with the name `[projectname]_config.yaml` and the mapfile (set the name in the config file) in `resources/mapfiles`.